vitiral/defrag-rs/README.md

-# defrag-rs: the rust defragmenting memory manager for micro-controllers
+# defrag: fragmentation-free memory manager for microcontrollers

 **defrag** is a minature memory manager that aims to eliminate the primary reason NOT to use dynamic memory on microcontrollers -- that your memory might become